 Want to learn how to make scrambled eggs?
-A super simple option for breakfast, brunch or lunch – they're healthy, hearty and filling which is great news if you're serious about watching what you eat in the New Year.
+A super simple option for today's lunch – but also weekend brunches and easy weekday dinners, too.
+The upside of scrambled eggs?
+They're healthy, hearty and filling which is great news if you're serious about watching what you eat.

-And the best thing about scrambled eggs is how adaptable they are.
+And the best thing about scrambled eggs is how versatile they are.
 Enjoy them on their own, or with a side of smoked salmon and avocado for a great source of healthy fats.
+We love them with a serving of roasted tomatoes, too.
 We talk you through the steps below.

 How to make scrambled eggs